zalando/zalenium/docs/_posts/2000-01-06-kubernetes.md

 #### Auto-mounting the shared folder
-Like the Docker version of Zalenium, the Kubernetes version can automatically mount shared folders, the only catch is that when you are using persistent volumes you need to make sure that the <code>Access Mode</code> is set to <code>ReadWriteMany</code>, otherwise the selenium nodes will not be able to mount it.
+Like the Docker version of Zalenium, the Kubernetes version can automatically mount shared folders, the only catch is that when you are using persistent volumes you need to make sure that the `Access Mode` is set to `ReadWriteMany`, otherwise the selenium nodes will not be able to mount it.

 <details>
     <summary>Click here for more details</summary>